wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 );
 ```

-For the copyright symbol, you can use the HTML entity `&copy;`, which will be converted to the right symbol when it's rendered.
+For the copyright symbol, you can use the `&copy;` HTML entity, which will be converted to the right symbol when it's rendered.

 If you're wondering, the reason the symbol and year is rendered outside the `__()` function is because you only need to make the word "Copyright" translatable.